 (Tooze 2020)

-It increases inequality between the affluent and the weak, climate change, pollution, technological inequalities, and massive unemployment.
+It exacerbates inequality between the affluent and the disadvantaged, contributing to climate change, pollution, technological disparities, and widespread unemployment.
 The widespread industrialisation and mechanisation of social life have brought newer risks unknown to humankind.
 These risks are global, not limited to a specific social cluster, like a nation-state.

 For instance, increased globalisation also results in climate change and global warming.
-The impact of climate change is felt in our everyday lives in the form of natural disasters, infections, rising sea levels, melting of glaciers, etc., irrespective of where we live across the globe.
+The impact of climate change is felt in our everyday lives in the form of natural disasters, infectious diseases, rising sea levels, and the melting of glaciers, among other effects, irrespective of where we live across the globe.

 To tackle such risks, the world must come together to face them.
-These risks are dealt with at the global level by global cooperation.
-At the international level, these challenges create a risk society in the form of conventions on climate change, among other things.
-In the cosmopolitan view, the societies—and the members—come together to deal with such challenges, forming risk societies.
+These risks are addressed at the global level through global cooperation.
+At the international level, these challenges create a risk society, as evident in conventions on climate change, among other initiatives.
+In the cosmopolitan view, societiesโand their membersโcome together to address such challenges, forming risk societies.

 We are by-products of globalisation.
 It has created an interdependent system among nation-states.
-It can be argued that a risk society is both an offshoot of globalisation and challenges risks that globalisation brings to the fore.
-In this context, we can propose that COVID-19 has caused the formation of a risk society in dealing with the risk the health pandemic posed.
+It can be argued that a risk society is both an offshoot of globalisation and a challenge to the risks that globalisation brings to the fore.
+In this context, we can propose that COVID-19 has contributed to the formation of a risk society in addressing the health pandemic’s associated risks.

-In the next section, I deal with how COVID-19 has caused the formation of a world risk society in mitigating the risk of COVID-19.
+In the next section, I examine how COVID-19 has led to theย formation of a world risk societyย in mitigating the risk of the COVID-19 pandemic.

-How Do We Create a World Risk Society in the face of COVID-19?
+Creating a World Risk Society in the Midst of COVID-19

 Globalisation has altered our way of life and our means of sustenance.
 Consequently, people may now travel quickly between different places and have access to all global marketplaces.
-Trade and travel, two essential elements of globalisation, have increased the possibility of deadly contagious diseases spreading around the world (Shrestha et al. 2020).
+Trade and travel, two essential elements of globalisation, have increased the possibility of deadly contagious diseases spreading worldwide (Shrestha et al., 2020).

 The coronavirus disease, first identified in the Chinese province of Wuhan, spread erratically over many months (Wang et al. 2020).
 The coronavirus spreads through respiratory droplets that scatter when we sneeze, cough or speak.
-Therefore, the spread of the virus can only be contained with proper social distancing, wearing masks, travelling less, and self-isolating after travel.
-Due to the pandemic, the countries halted international and domestic air travel, imposed lockdowns, and increased surveillance of people’s journeys from one place to another.
+Therefore, the spread of the virus can only be contained throughย proper social distancing, wearing masks, reducing travel, and self-isolating after travel.
+Due to the pandemic, the countries halted international and domestic air travel, imposed lockdowns, and increased surveillance of peopleโs journeys from one place to another.

-To fight COVID-19, society had to come together while also distancing oneself from others—just so there was no spread of COVID-19.
-The coronavirus has exposed the neoliberal institutional economic order based on the interconnectedness of state and capital.
-Therefore, COVID-19 has been a unique challenge to world society.
+To fight COVID-19, society had to come together while also distancing oneself from othersโjust so there was no spread of COVID-19.
+The coronavirus has exposed the neoliberal institutional economic order, which is based on the interconnectedness of state and capital.
+Therefore, COVID-19 has been a unique challenge to the world society.

 It needed global solidarity while also temporarily halting worldwide trade and travel.
-The emergence of COVID-19 and the initial uncertainties about the vaccines had created a world risk society based on social distancing, wearing of masks, and sanitisation practices.
+The emergence of COVID-19 and the initial uncertainties about the vaccines had created a world risk society based on social distancing, mask-wearing, and sanitisation practices.

-Beck proposes the “world risk society” as a mechanism to deal with risks tearing down “national boundaries” and jumbling together “the native with the foreign” (Beck 2006: 331).
-Since risk can take three forms: denial, apathy and transformation, Beck highlights the need for a “transformation” to lead to a cosmopolitan moment.
+Beck proposes the โworld risk societyโ as a mechanism to deal with risks, tearing down โnational boundariesโ and blurring the distinction between โthe native with the foreignโ (Beck 2006: 331).
+Since risk can take three forms: denial, apathy and transformation, Beck highlights the need for a โtransformationโ to lead to a cosmopolitan moment.

-The theory of world risk society, Beck notes, maintains that “new kinds of risks shape modern societies, that the global anticipation of global catastrophes shakes their foundations” (Beck 2006: 333).
-Beck proposes the three features of global risk: de-localisation, incalculableness, and non-compensability.
+The theory ofย world risk society, Beck notes, maintains that โnew kinds of risks shape modern societies, that the global anticipation of global catastrophes shakes their foundationsโ (Beck 2006: 333).
+Beck proposes the three features of global risk: de-localisation, incalculability, and non-compensability.

 First, de-localisation means risk is not limited to a specific space or a geographical location.
 They are omnipresent.
 Even as COVID-19 was first detected in China, it spread worldwide.
 It caused deaths and destruction to the lives of millions of people, irrespective of their place, race, class, gender, etc. Against this backdrop, we can consider that COVID-19 was de-localised.

-Second, incalculableness refers to the uncomprehensive, hypothetical risk whose effect on society cannot be known.
+Second,ย incalculabilityย refers to the incomprehensible, hypothetical risk whose impact on society cannot be accurately determined.
 During COVID-19, millions of people lost their near-and-dear ones.
 The whole society was brought to a standstill.
 Medical equipment was inadequate.
 The economic losses to the lower income people and vulnerable.
 And the socio-psychological impact of COVID-19 on human society is still to be known.
 A case can be made that these aftereffects of COVID-19 will certainly be incalculable.

-Third, non-compensability is very much an element of risk.
+Third, non-compensability is a significant element of risk.
 When a risk occurs as a hazard, it is non-compensable.
 COVID-19, as a health hazard, has caused irreplaceable changes in our society.
-It has come closer to challenging the Aristotelian notion that “man is by nature a social animal”.
-The pandemic has caused the “wearing of masks” as a new normal.
-Many thriving democracies have fallen into the autocratic trap using the surveillance mechanism.
+It has come closer to challenging the Aristotelian notion that โman is by nature a social animalโ.
+The pandemic has caused the โwearing of masksโ to become a new normal.
+Many thriving democracies have fallen into the autocratic trap by utilising surveillance mechanisms.

-It created a “life-or-economy” dilemma that shook the world economy while causing more significant upheaval in the social and psychological space.
+It created a โlife-or-economyโ dilemma that shook the world economy, causing more significant upheaval in the social and psychological spheres.
 Social distancing itself caused individuals to isolate themselves from society, causing people to take their lives into their hands.
 The implications of COVID-19 are non-compensable.
-In this respect, COVID-19 allows for forming a world-risk society.
+In this respect, COVID-19 enables the formation of a world-risk society.

 Global risks, such as COVID-19, cannot be addressed by national politics but can only be resolved through global interdependence.
-This inevitably leads to the work risk society formation.
-It is an underlying condition allowing people to debate, prevent and manage risks that societies produced in the first place (Hussain 2022: 42).
+This inevitably leads to the formation of a work-risk society.
+It is an underlying condition that allows people to debate, prevent, and manage the risks that societies produce in the first place (Hussain 2022: 42).

-It is this new normal, what Beck calls the “cosmopolitan moment” of risk society.
-This risk society would be based on “enforced communication” across multiple channels and borders (Beck 2006: 339).
+It is this new normal, what Beck calls the โcosmopolitan momentโ of risk society.
+This risk society would be based on โenforced communicationโ across multiple channels and borders (Beck 2006: 339).
 During the pandemic, people collaborated to sponsor and crowdfund medical personnel with Personal Protective Equipment (PPE) kits to help fight COVID-19 (Alauddin et al. 2020).
-To combat the virus, people stayed back in their homes and reduced mobility to public spaces.
+To combat the virus, people stayed in their homes and reduced mobility in public spaces.

-Risk connects us across borders, who otherwise do not have any business with each other.
+Risk connects us across borders, where we otherwise have no business with each other.
 Risk compels us to cooperate.
 And that social media can be used to communicate such risks in recent times.
-Social media is a useful tool for spreading information around the globe.
-Therefore, it is instructive to research how social media contributes to developing a global risk society.
+Social media is a valuable tool for disseminating information worldwide.
+Therefore, it is instructive to investigate how social media contributes to the development of a global risk society.

-The next section of this paper will study the case of Twitter in understanding the risk society formation.
+The next section of this paper will examine the case of Twitter in relation to the formation of a risk society.
 For that purpose, I will use online essays, personal blogs, Twitter timelines, and expert comments to make sense of the formation of the world risk society.

 Mitigating Risk in the Age of Social Media